Pushkar Camel Fair 2019, India

-The Pushkar Camel Fair is a fantastic, colourful madhouse where Hindu pilgrims, mystics, cattle traders, entertainers, tourists and camera crews mix with some 30,000 camels.
+The Pushkar Camel Fair in November is a fantastic, colourful madhouse where Hindu pilgrims, mystics, cattle traders, entertainers, tourists and camera crews mix with some 30,000 camels.

 Also known as Pushkar Mela or Pushkar Fair, every year this nine-day event turns into one of the world’s largest animal fairs when this small, sacred desert town in the Indian state of Rajasthan attracts over 200,000 visitors.

 From genuine, age-old Indian trading practices and chanting Hindu devotees all the way to the touristy Ferris wheel and snake charmers, via moustache competitions, camel racing, musicians, dancers and, most popular, a camel beauty contest where the animals are washed and bedecked in colourful attire – the Felliniesque Pushkar Camel Fair has got it all.